nomad-hzb/nomad-hysprint/docs/step-by-step_user_guide/03-upload_measurements.md

 # Uploading Measurement Data

 In addition to synthesis and process data, the Hysprint plugin supports uploading measurement data and linking it to your samples and processes.
-> Note: Measurements get connected to samples via their sample ID and therefore you need to have uploaded or created already a sample.
+> Note: Measurements get connected to samples via their sample ID and therefore you need to have an already uploaded sample.
 ---

 ## Supported Measurement File Types